John Chivington: Colorado District command

 The victory at Glorieta Pass gave Chivington a reputation as a bold and daring commander.
 Along with his ardent advocacy of statehood, he hoped it could help him become the first member of the U.S. House of Representatives elected from Colorado.
 To that end he cultivated his connections with political leaders like territorial governor John Evans.
 But he also knew that his chances would be best if he could secure another key military victory.
-The wars with various local Indian tribes, a matter that affected Coloradans more directly than the Civil War, offered an opportunity.
+The wars with various local Native American tribes, a matter that affected Coloradans more directly than the Civil War, offered an opportunity.

 In April 1862, Chivington was appointed colonel of the 1st Colorado Cavalry Regiment, and commander of the military district of Colorado.
 In November, Chivington was appointed brigadier general of volunteers, an appointment withdrawn in February 1863.
 His superiors expressed enough concern that he was putting his political interests ahead of his duties that he had to write Major General Samuel Ryan Curtis, commander of the Department of Kansas, a letter of reassurance.